 Companies have various options to integrate artificial intelligence in their workplaces.
 For instance, they can consider IoT (Internet of Things), which deploys micro-sensors to monitor machines, production lines, and employees.

+However, this requires a significant upfront investment and may cause disruptions in work environments.
 In some instances, workplaces might have to be adapted before these sensors can be fully deployed, ensuring compliance with Occupational Safety and Health Administration (OSHA) guidelines for a safer workplace.

-Instead, the best way to integrate AI into workplace safety is to connect an AI safety solution with your existing CCTV infrastructure.
+The best way to integrate AI into workplace safety is to connect an AI safety solution with your existing CCTV infrastructure.
 A video processing box can be connected to the feed, allowing for simple plug-and-play usage.

 This ensures secure processing on-premises, allowing companies to take necessary steps to ensure the safety and security of the data.
 Once integrated, companies can define specific safety rules to start monitoring.